replicatedhq/help-center/content/docs/snapshots/customer-snapshot-configuration.md

 S3 configuration requires that the bucket exists and the supplied key has write permissions to the bucket.
 When configuring a new server, the bucket should be empty.

+When backing up to an S3 bucket, users can optionally force the use of `aws:kms` encryption by setting the `AWS Server Side Encryption` parameter to `aws:kms`.
+To use an encryption key other than the bucket default when doing this, set `AWS Server Side Encryption Key ARN` to the desired key ARN.

 ### SFTP

 SFTP configuration requires that the path on the remote server exists and the user specified in the configuration has read/write permissions on the folder.
 When configuring a new server, the destination folder on the remote server should be empty.